moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 The <strong>coadjoint orbits</strong> of a Lie group $G$ partition
 $\mathfrak{g}^{*}$ into Kirillov–Kostant–Souriau symplectic manifolds.
 For SE(2) they are vertical cylinders in $(h_1, h_2, h_3)$-space (plus
 degenerate points along an axis).
-Appendix A1 §6 derives this directly from the adjoint action.
+Appendix A1 §6 states this and sketches why, via the adjoint action.
 </aside>

 The Casimir labels the <span class="annotated-term" data-note="note-coadjoint">symplectic leaves</span> of